webqit/quantum-js/README.md

 Watching your console?
 Reactivity is still intact!

-The idea here is: having any piece of code stay sensitive to changes without any moving parts!
-Now, while that is that `<script quantum>` part of the page, there are many different ways to have that play out.
+The idea here is: having any piece of code stay sensitive to changes without all the usual moving parts!
+Now, while that is the `<script quantum></script>` part of the page above, there are many different ways to have this form of reactivity play out.
 Examples are [just ahead](#examples).

 This project pursues a futuristic, more efficient way to write reactive applocations *today*!
 And it occupies [a new category](https://en.wikipedia.org/wiki/Reactive_programming#Imperative) in the reactivity spectrum!